Dorothy2020/companiesAPI/README.md

 Define models

 Admin(adminfile)
-Where we will register the files.
+Where we will register the models.

 Create super user if any  error occurs makemigrations then do migrate From there ccreatesuperuser